Alexandru Papană: Other activities

 Papană was also active in his youth as a goalkeeper, competing for Colţea București.

 Personal life

 Papană was born in Bucharest.
 He was married twice.
-His first wife Dina in 1938 died while in childbirth on 5 September of that year.
-He remarried to Jean Hacker on 30 April 1945, but their marriage in Beverly Hills, California did not go well.
+His first wife Dina, who he married in 1938, died while in childbirth on 5 September of that same year.
+He remarried to Jean Hacker on 30 April 1945, but their marriage in Beverly Hills, California, did not go well.

 He died on 17 April 1946 after abandoning his car 17 miles (27 km) south of Las Vegas, Nevada.
 Authorities discovered Papană's body six days later with a suicide note.
 Papană died by poisoning.